omgmog/omgmog.github.com/_posts/2013/2013-08-14-converting-svg-to-png-online-and-in-your-terminal.md

 title: Converting SVG to PNG online and in your terminal
 comments_issue: 96
 tags: [guide]
+archived_comments:
+- author: "Richardrtg"
+  date: January 22, 2014
+  content: |
+    Also ksvgtopng in Ubuntu package kde-runtime
+- author: "Scotty"
+  date: November 13, 2014
+  content: |
+    thank you.
+Totally awesome.....the grump icon that is :-)
+- author: "norm_c"
+  date: December 09, 2014
+  content: |
+    Don't follow the instructions for the librsvg install - I did it without thinking about the commands and what happened was it upgraded a bunch of my tools!
+Now I have to go through a few hours of testing and upgrading other tools just to get my development environment back up.
+And to top it off, brew was not able to install the lbrsvg tool due to dependencies that it could not install.Yup, it's my fault I should not have blindly followed the above directions, hopefully this post will keep someone else from making the same mistake.
+- author: "Max Glenister"
+  date: December 09, 2014
+  content: |
+    I suppose you should say "Don't blindly follow the instructions" then -- for most people updating and upgrading brew is a good first step, and if it's not they would know otherwise.
 ---
 This post is mostly for my own benefit on the rare occasion that I have to convert SVG files to PNG.